 Let me start with my cameras.
 I use two cameras.
 My main one is a Panasonic Lumix FZ1000 that I got before my blog began (thankfully, since I was dead broke when I started).
 I LOVE this camera and I count myself fortunate I had it.
 It does REALLY high quality photography and 4K video.
 Tons of presets mean you really don’t need photography skills to use it.
 It’s still considered a point-and-shoot—it is NOT a DSLR.
 But it’s amazing.
 Truly.
 And I’ve used a lot of cameras in my career.
 My favorite feature has to be the “portrait” mode in the video setting—it makes me look good, even at close up.
 I don’t know how it does it.
 It must be softening the skin textures or something.
 Whatever.
 Love it.

 I’ve had the Lumix for two years now.
-It’s very durable and stands up to all sorts of conditions and less-than-awesome handling by both me and my 13-year-old.
+It’s very durable and stands up to all sorts of conditions and less-than-awesome handling by both me and my child.
 I’ve dropped it more times than I care to mention.
 I’m thinking about getting a second one, it’s that good.
+I love this camera so much bought a second one!
+You can see exactly which settings I use for my Lumix here.

-I use both cameras about equally, but for different things.
+I use all cameras about equally, but for different things.

 I use my Lumix for most of my videos and my tutorial photos, and anything that needs a really high resolution shot.
 I use my iPhone for quick photos (Facebook photos mostly), quick videos, and anything that needs a strong bokeh effect (bokeh is the depth-of-field effect when your background blurs but whatever is in the foreground is nice and sharp).